zzhangjii/learning-library/workshops/security/idcs/LabGuide1.md

 In this lab, you will walk-through the on-boarding process using either Active Directory or File upload.

-_Note: use Active Directory, if you have admin access to an active Directory environment.
+_Note: use Active Directory, if you have admin access to an Active Directory environment.
 Otherwise use File Upload_

 **_To log issues_**, click here to go to the [GitHub oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.